Basmala-sabra/Social-Media-Links/README.md

 ﻿# Social Media Links

 Asalam Aliukum everyone 👋🏻.
-I am Basmala.
+I am Basmala Sabra.
 This is my simple project, it is a personal profile page displaying social media links.

 ## 📌 About the project: